AdrienMatricon/cocotte/README.md

 - `models 0.txt models 1.txt models 2.txt` are files in which models will be dumped.
 When there is only one file, all training points are processed by COCOTTE at once before dumping the learned models.
-When there is more than one file, training points are divided into batches of roughly equal size and given batch by batch to COCOTTE, so that intermediate models can be learned and dumped.
+When there is more than one file, training points are divided into batches of roughly equal size and given batch by batch to COCOTTE, so that intermediate models can be learned and dumped,

-> As of now, the incremental version of COCOTTE is still buggy
-> (it does not always return the same final models depending on the number of intermediate models),
-> so we recommend only using one file.
+- adding `2> /dev/null` at the end is recommended because Soplex outputs error messages when it fails (which is often).

 > Please note that this implementation is memory based (which should be useful for future works):
 > training datapoints are stored internally, and are dumped with the models.